Korboal/master_thesis_yso/README.md

 # master_thesis_yso
 Supplementary material for master thesis

+Code used for the project can be found at my GitHub page: https://github.com/Korboal/yso_pdf_creator_v2

 **LPV:**

 PDFs and output tables are located in the appropriate folders.
 Three different files for tables exist: they are all the same table just with different file extensions.
 LPV table includes all 811 analysed files.